SuperNEMO-DBD-France/Falaise/documentation/flsimulate/FLSimulate.md

   - `profileUrn`  :  the configuration  tag  for  the variant  profile chosen by the  user to perform the  simulation (string, optional).
-	If not set, it may  be automatically resolved from the `configUrn` tag is the variant configuration has a registered default profile.
+	If not set, it may  be automatically resolved from the `configUrn` tag if the variant configuration has a registered *default profile*.
   - `profile` : the path to the  variant profile chosen by the user to perform the simulation (string/path,optional).
 If not set, it is automatically resolved from the `profileUrn` tag.
-  - `settings` :  a list  of explicit  setting for  variant parameters chosen by  the user to  perform the simulation (array  of strings, optional).
-If not  set, it  is automatically  resolved from  the `profileUrn` tag.
+  - `settings` :  a list  of explicit  settings for  variant parameters chosen by  the user to  perform the simulation (array  of strings, optional).

   See [this section](@ref usingflsimulate_variants) for details.